Coverdale Parish

-Coverdale is a civil parish in Albert County, New Brunswick, Canada, located along the Petitcodiac River opposite Moncton and Dieppe.
-It comprised (before 2023) one incorporated town and one local service district (LSD), both of which were members of the Southeast Regional Service Commission.
+Coverdale is a geographic parish in Albert County, New Brunswick, Canada, located along the Petitcodiac River opposite Moncton and Dieppe.

-The Census subdivision of the same name includes only the unincorporated part of the parish.
+For governance purposes, Coverdale is divided between the towns of Riverview and Salisbury, the village of Fundy Albert, and the Southeast rural district, all of which are members of the Southeast Regional Service Commission.

+Prior to the 2023 governance reform, the parish was divided between Riverview and the local service district of the parish of Coverdale.
+Riverview had much the same boundaries.

 Origin of name

 The parish takes its name from Coverdale River, a former name of Little River, a tributary of the Petitcodiac.

 The Coverdale River may have been named in honour of Myles Coverdale (1488-1569), translator of the Bible and Bishop of Exeter.

 History

 Coverdale Parish was erected in 1828 from northern Hillsborough Parish.